FM’s VSH Testing – Very Severe Hail

 FM Approvals recently updated its impact-resistance test method to include testing for the VSH classification.
 The new testing involves propelling 2-inch-diameter preformed ice balls at roof system test specimens using an ice ball launcher.
 The ice balls are propelled at 152 to 160 feet per second, resulting in an impact energy of 53 to 58 ft-lbs. on the surface of the roof system test specimen.

 With these higher test standards, new materials and assemblies are being developed and tested to meet the new ratings.
-Carlisle has introduced a new coverboard, EcoStorm, that can achieve the VSH rating.
-Carlisle currently has 133 approved VSH approved assemblies.
+Carlisle SynTec Systems has a variety of cover boards that can assist with meeting the needs of VSH systems

 Up Next